 How does your family stay focused on Christ during Christmas?

-**I received this book from Blogging for Books for an honest review.
+**Disclosure: I received a copy of this book from Kregel Publications in exchange for a fair and honest review.